GeoscienceAustralia/galileoQC/docs/source/tutorials/tutorials.md

 The Geosoft XYZ data format file is commonly used in geophysics to transmit geophysical survey data in a text-readable form.

 We need all the data in HDF5 geoWhizz format because all the QC functions expect that format.
-(More on the geoWhizz format elsewhere in the `AirGravQC` documentation.)
+(More on the geoWhizz format elsewhere in the __pe*ga*susQC__ documentation.)

 For three of the example data sets (Eastern Victoria, Canobie, and Vinton Dome), the field data were supplied in Geosoft XYZ format.
 This tutorial works through the preparation of these XYZ data files as geowhizz HDF5 files for quality control checks.